 Where does the recorded video go?

 There are a few options here.
-With many higher end models, you’ll have the peephole camera WiFi enabled, and connected to your home internet network.
+With many higher-end models, you’ll have the wife-enabled, and connected to your home internet network.
 What this does is it lets you connect to the camera regardless of where you are, and whether you’re even at home.

 Other common solutions include a display that comes with the camera, and mounts on the inside of the door, as well as an SD card.
-A display will let you see in real time who’s outside with your cameras range of view, and an SD card will record, whether it’s continuously, or with motion activated recording, so you can see what’s happening, even after it has happened.
+A display will let you see in real-time who’s outside with the range of your camera view, and an SD card will record, whether it’s continuously, or with motion-activated recording, so you can see what’s happening, even after it has happened.